 - Nightly use of retinol to stimulate collagen formation and skin cell rejuvenation

-- And my favorite treatment of all (second to microneedling), consistent treatments with neuromodulators like Botox, Dysport, or Jeuveau every three to four months.
+- And our favorite treatment of all (second to microneedling): consistent treatments with neuromodulators like Botox, Dysport, or Jeuveau every three to four months.

 If you’ve already developed the etched-in static lines, we have plenty of treatment options!
 Static lines are best addressed by the implementation of a multi-therapeutic treatment plan.
 These lines are softened over time with the use of neuromodulators, retinoids, microneedling, and various peels.
 One of the most efficacious procedures to reduce static lines, increase collagen growth, and improve overall skin texture is a resurfacing treatment with our CO2 laser.
-To learn more about the CO2 laser and its many benefits, check out our latest blog post here!
+Learn more about the CO2 laser and its benefits here.